dhis2msg/DHISmessenger/README.md

 Im sorry for the very badly formatted code and struckture.
 I did not asume that anyone would continue working on this app.
 Anyone continuing on this app should start formatting the code.

+- Btw, messages from the DEMO DHIS2 api is not working at the moment, likely because there has been some changes in the api.

 ```
 Google Play:
 https://play.google.com/store/apps/details?id=org.dhis2.messaging